Enjoying our puzzle hints?

 Definition: the ability to do work or cause change

-Why it's tricky: can also refer to a type of plant or a political entity
+Why it's tricky: can also refer to a type of plant or a source of energy

 PLATE

-Why it's tricky: can also refer to a part of a machine or a layer of the Earth's crust
+Why it's tricky: can also refer to a type of armor or a part of a machine

 MOUNT